t5r7/supercutter/README.md

 Extract segments from downloaded YouTube videos based on their captions.

 # How to Use
+Before starting, update the keywords at the top of `cutter.py`.

 ## For multiple videos
 1. Download videos using whichever method you prefer.
 I use [yt-dlp](https://github.com/yt-dlp/yt-dlp) since it has proven to be faster than youtube-dl.